Lisa9601/PMCSN/README.md

 usually an area that sees high passenger traffic.
 Our aim is to analyze different queue configurations in order to determine the best policy that should be used to make costumers happy.
-The underlining assumption it's that airport passenger will choose one company over another based on the wait in the check-in queues.
+The underlining assumption it's that airport passengers will choose one company over another based on the wait in the check-in queues.
 If the wait it's too long a passenger will probably choose another company for her/his next flight.
 It should also be taken into consideration that, given the current covid-19 emergency, the delays can